dsl-logo

 moneyLogo

-84% of couples a combined private health insurance policy make at least one claim on their Hospital cover per year.
+84% of couples on a combined private health insurance policy make at least one claim on their Hospital cover per year.
 94% of couples with Extras cover make at least one claim on their policy per year.

 Is couples health insurance better than two singles policies?